typesense/typesense-website/docs-site/content/guide/spring-boot-search-api.md

+---
+description: "Build a Spring Boot search API with PostgreSQL and Typesense, synchronizing source data into a fast search index for frontend clients."
+---

 # Building a Search API with Spring Boot and Typesense

 This guide walks you through building a RESTful search API using Spring Boot, PostgreSQL, and Typesense.
 You'll build a backend server that stores data in PostgreSQL as the source of truth, keeps Typesense in sync for fast search, and exposes a clean search API to your frontend clients.